-Chrome performs a check on every site and if it finds it to be an insecure or dangerous site, then it wouldn’t allow you to visit it.
+Chrome checks every site, and if it finds it to be an insecure or dangerous site, it won’t allow you to visit it.
 You might instead be greeted with messages such as Your connection is not private, The site ahead contains harmful programs, etc.

 However, if you are pretty sure that this site is secure, then you may click on the website-name (unsafe) option.button option and then select the Proceed to

-While this a temporary constraint put in place by Chrome and you could easily bypass it, however, it is recommended that you shouldn’t do so.
-This is because there is a high possibility of those sites being dangerous and could inject your PC with malware or carry out phishing activities.
+While this is a temporary constraint put in place by Chrome, and you could easily bypass it, however, it is recommended that you shouldn’t do so.
+It is because there is a high possibility of those sites being dangerous and could inject your PC with malware or carry out phishing activities.

 Disable Windows Firewall

-This built-in tool from Windows is known to block harmful network connections and does an excellent job in protecting your PC from network threats.
-However, in some instances, it may raise a false positive as well.
-If that is the case with you, then you could consider temporarily disabling the Firewall.
+This built-in tool from Windows is known to block harmful network connections and does an excellent job of protecting your PC from network threats.
+However, in some instances, it may raise a false positive.
+If that is the case with you, you could consider temporarily disabling the Firewall.

 Here are the steps to disable the windows firewall: